llalegg/rd-tasks/replit.md

 - July 11, 2025.
 Updated yellow badge styling with custom background (#302608) and text color (#EAB308)
 - July 11, 2025.
 Changed green badge to grey badge with transparent background, backdrop blur, and secondary text color (#979795)
 - July 11, 2025.
 Made all badges hugged by width (fit-content) instead of filling available space for better visual balance
+- July 11, 2025.
+Updated all buttons to have consistent 6px spacing between icons and text labels
 ```

 ## User Preferences